DIWIFT: Discovering Instance-wise Influential Features for Tabular Data

-As shown in Figure \ref{framework}, we use self-attention mechanism \cite{vaswani2017attention} to effectively model the selected probability, because self-attention has been verified to be a useful module to capture the important features in an instance \cite{zhou2018din,qin2020ubr}.
-Note that, the self-attention-mechanism is not a necessary structure, and any neural network that generates a masking matrix with input dimension can be used in our feature selection model.
+As described in Section~\ref{subsubsec:architecture}, we use a self-attention network in the feature selection module to effectively model the selection probability, since a self-attention~\cite{vaswani2017attention} has been proven to be a useful module that can capture important features in instances~\cite{zhou2018din,skrlj2020feature,qin2020user}.
+We first use a multi-head attention on an instance to get its embedding representation.
+Specifically, we have,